Alan Hudson: Stoke City

 Stoke manager Tony Waddington saw Hudson as the final piece of the jigsaw that would turn Stoke City into genuine championship challengers in 1975.
 Hudson's debut for Stoke against Liverpool on 19 January 1974 was described by former Wolverhampton Wanderers manager Stan Cullis, commentating on radio, as the finest debut performance he had ever seen.
 Allowed a free rein by Waddington, Hudson combined brilliantly with Jimmy Greenhoff and their form sparked a run of only two defeats in 19 games at the end of the 1973–74 season.
 Manager Waddington described Stoke's style of play at the time as 'the working man's ballet', a title which Hudson used for his autobiography in 1997.
 Off the pitch Hudson was a regular drinker, often staying at nightclubs until the early hours of the morning and even opening his own club in Newcastle-under-Lyme.
 He was enjoying the form of his career at Stoke and in his first two years at the Victoria Ground he missed only one game out of 162, and helped Stoke set a club record 23 home games undefeated from December 1973 to December 1974.
 Stoke almost won their first league title in 1974–75 finishing four points off Derby County in top spot.
 Hudson then played 40 times in 1975–76.
 In January 1976 a strong storm caused considerable damage to Stoke's Victoria Ground, and to pay for the expensive repair costs they had to sell off their playing staff and, in December 1976, Hudson was sold to Arsenal for £200,000.

 Arsenal

-He helped Arsenal reach the 1978 FA Cup Final, playing at Wembley Stadium in the final which they lost 1–0 to Ipswich Town; but fitness issues and personal differences with the Arsenal manager Terry Neill meant that made only 36 appearances over his two seasons at Arsenal before he was sold to Seattle Sounders of the NASL for £100,000.
+He helped Arsenal reach the 1978 FA Cup Final, playing at Wembley Stadium in the final which they lost 1–0 to Ipswich Town; but fitness issues and personal differences with the Arsenal manager Terry Neill meant that he made only 36 appearances over his two seasons at Arsenal before he was sold to Seattle Sounders of the NASL for £100,000.
 He was 27 years of age.
 He had previously been linked to Spanish side Alicante in November 1977, with a reported £200,000 deal on the table.